-The Department of Labor (DOL) annually determines the liability for future workers' compensation benefits, which includes the expected liability for death, disability, medical, and miscellaneous costs for approved compensation cases, plus a component for incurred-but-not-reported claims.
+The Department of Labor (DOL) annually determines the liability for future workers' compensation benefits including the expected liability for death, disability, medical, and miscellaneous costs for approved compensation cases, plus a component for incurred-but-not-reported claims.
 The liability is determined using historical benefit payment patterns related to a specific incurred period to predict the final payment related to that period.
-Consistent with past practice, these projected annual benefit payments have been discounted to present value using the Office of Management and Budget's economic assumptions for 10-year U.S. Treasury notes and bonds.
-An interest rate for wage benefits of 3.5 percent was assumed for year one and 3.5 percent for year two and thereafter.
-An interest rate for medical benefits of 2.9 percent was assumed for year one and 2.9 percent for year two and thereafter.
+Consistent with past practice, these projected annual benefit payments have been discounted to present value based on interest rate assumptions on the U.S. Department of the Treasury's Yield Curve for Treasury Nominal Coupon Issues (the TNC Yield Curve) to reflect the average duration of income payments and medical payments.
+An interest rate for wage benefits of 3.1 percent was assumed for year one and 3.1 percent for year two and thereafter.
+An interest rate for medical benefits of 2.5 percent was assumed for year one and 2.5 percent for year two and thereafter.

 The DOL calculates this liability using wage inflation factors (cost of living adjustments or COLAs) and medical inflation factors (consumer price index medical or CPIM).
-The actual rates for these factors for charge back year (CBY) 2014 were also used to adjust the methodology's historical payments to current year constant dollars.
+The actual rates for these factors for charge back year (CBY) 2015 were also used to adjust the methodology's historical payments to current year constant dollars.

 The compensation COLAs and CPIMs used in the projections for various charge back years were as follows:

 Federal Employees Compensation Act (FECA)

-CBY COLA CPIM
+СВҮ COLA СРІМ

-2015 1.73% 2.93%

-2016 2.17% 3.76%
+2016 1.64% 2.94%

-2017 2.13% 3.86%
+2017 1.47% 2.98%

-2018 2.23% 3.90%
+2018 1.33% 3.09%

-2019+ 2.30% 3.90%
+2019 1.43% 3.39%

+2020+ 1.65% 3.69%

 The model's resulting projections were analyzed by DOL to ensure the estimates were reliable.
-The analysis was based on four tests: (1) a sensitivity analysis of the model of economic assumptions, (2) a comparison of the percentage change in the liability amount to the percentage change in the actual incremental payments, (3) a comparison of the incremental paid losses per case (a measure of case-severity) in CBY 2014 to the average pattern observed during the prior three charge back years, and (4) a comparison of the estimated liability per case in the 2014 projection to the average pattern for the projections for the most recent three years.
+The analysis was based on four tests: (1) a sensitivity analysis of the model of economic assumptions, (2) a comparison of the percentage change in the liability amount to the percentage change in the actual incremental payments, (3) a comparison of the incremental paid losses per case (a measure of case-severity) in CBY 2015 to the average pattern observed during the prior three charge back years, and (4) a comparison of the estimated liability per case in the 2015 projection to the average pattern for the projections for the most recent three years.